 .avif)

 AWS EKS (Amazon Elastic Kubernetes Service) is a managed Kubernetes service on AWS that helps teams run containerized applications without operating the Kubernetes control plane themselves.
-It is commonly used by platform and DevOps teams to standardize how services are deployed, scaled, and updated across development and production environments, especially for microservices and API-driven applications.
+It is commonly used by DevOps, platform, and application engineering teams to standardize deployment across environments, support microservices architectures, and scale workloads reliably on AWS infrastructure.

 Orchestration systems decide where and when workloads run on a cluster of machines (physical or virtual).
 On top of that, orchestration systems usually help manage the lifecycle of the workloads running on them.
 Nowadays, these systems are usually used to orchestrate containers, with the most popular one being Kubernetes.